 The Ethics Review Board

-A group of people with varying backgrounds that relies on their experience and expertise that ensures the rights and welfare of participants are protected.
+A group of people with varying backgrounds that relies on their experience and expertise to ensure that rights and welfare of participants are protected.